-Cancer of the testis is a relatively rare form of cancer, which accounts for approximately one percent of all male tumors with more than 5,000 new cases detected annually.
+Testicular cancer is a relatively rare form of cancer which accounts for approximately one percent of all male tumors, with more than 5,000 new cases detected annually.
+Treatment for testicular cancer includes radiation therapy, chemotherapy and surveillance depending on the diagnosis and staging.
 Testicular tumors occur mainly between the ages of 20 and 40 years, but there are specific tumors of childhood and elderly men as well.
 However, the majority of testicular and scrotal lesions identified by patients are benign in nature.

 The testicles are responsible for producing sperm and the male hormone testosterone.
 There are certain risk factors for the development of testicular cancer.
 Caucasian men have a higher incidence than other ethnic groups.
 Men with a history of an undescended testicle (usually located in the groin or abdomen) which is not brought back into the scrotum in childhood are at increased risk of cancer and need to be followed carefully even after the testicle is placed into the scrotum.